 However, deeper learning can lead to changing the way people think, their worldviews, what they value most and consider most important in their daily activities etc – that is, to a change in the value system that drives innovation and how they behave in their daily work practice (transformative change).

-Interactions between people with similar / same values and beliefs generally constitute leverage points for change in whole system; and later to scaling out and up the innovation.
+Interactions between people with similar / same values and beliefs generally constitute leverage points for change in whole system; leading to scaling the innovation out and up .

 This process of continuous change of stakeholders and their system is known as co-evolution in a quest for alignment with their ever changing environment / life conditions.

 “Complexity facilitators” or “complexity leaders” are conscious of the characteristics of complex adaptive systems and that they can be most creative when they are at the edge of chaos – that is, when they are between states of order and disorder.
-This is when innovations occur most often.
+This is when creativity and new ideas leading to invention and possible innovations appear most often.

 New ideas appear in unexpected directions.
 Complexity facilitators can nudge the system in the most appropriate direction by encouraging networking and conscious learning.

-B. FACILITATING THE CO-EVOLUTION OF A COMPLEX ADAPTIVE SYSTEM
+PART B: FACILITATING THE CO-EVOLUTION OF A COMPLEX ADAPTIVE SYSTEM

-The goal of change facilitation is to support individuals/teams within a community to come up themselves with ideas and visions for change and innovation – and not to enforce change by bringing in outside concepts.
-It is important to make this differentiation because in the first case if the seed of change takes root in the community, there is a strong sense of ownership and therefore better chances for success.
+The purpose of change facilitation is to support individuals/teams within a community to come up with their own ideas and visions for change and innovation – and not to enforce change by bringing in outside concepts.
+It is important to make this differentiation because in the first case, if the seed of change takes root in the community, there is a strong sense of ownership and therefore better chances for success.
 Facilitation processes are designed to foster / nurture the co-evolution of a farming community.

-More specifically, complexity facilitators support farmers in process that involves:
+More specifically, complexity facilitators support farmers in a process that involves:

 Spotting / identifying ideas that have innovation potential;